 Students should note that depending on the guidelines for a given student's situation, students may need to use a paper form and manual processing to enroll (instead of simply enrolling via LionPATH).
 A manual override is required to allow for cross-career (i.e., undergraduate and graduate) enrollment.
 This occurs when graduate (500/800) level courses are shared between the undergraduate and graduate record while the student is primarily enrolled as an undergraduate student.
 A form is submitted to Graduate Enrollment Services (GER) for approval that is then forwarded to the Office of the University Registrar (OUR) for processing.
-If a student fails to follow the IUG enrollment guidelines, a student must use a 'Swap' form for correct registration.
+If a student fails to follow the I.U.G. enrollment guidelines, a student must use a 'Swap' form for correct registration.
+The form is submitted to GES for approval then forwarded to the Office of the University Registrar then forwarded to the Office of the University Registrar must use a 'Swap' form for correct registration.
 The form is submitted to GES for approval then forwarded to the Office of the University Registrar for processing.

-R. General Requirements
+C. General Requirements